 Disclosures: All authors met the ICMJE authorship criteria and had full access to relevant data.
-Neither honoraria for services provided to GW Pharmaceuticals, Inc. Epidiolex® is approved in the US for the treatment of seizures associated with Lennox-Gastaut syndrome, or tuberous sclerosis complex in patients ≥1 years of age.
+Neither honoraria nor payments were made for authorship.
+EAT, EMB, FF, FEJ, PK, SS, JL, and JW have consulted for, conducted studies funded by, or received honoraria for services provided to GW Pharmaceuticals, Inc. Epidiolex® is approved in the US for the treatment of seizures associated with Lennox-Gastaut syndrome, or tuberous sclerosis complex in patients ≥1 years of age.